 Types of Cloud

-Public cloud and private cloud are two different types of cloud environments.
-However, both offer significant benefits for businesses.
-Companies planning to migrate to cloud computing must carefully determine which type of cloud best suits their needs.
+Public cloud and private cloud serve as two distinct cloud environments, and both deliver significant benefits for businesses.
+When planning a cloud migration, companies must carefully choose the option that best fits their needs.

-Multi-tenancy means your digital space is shared with other clients on the same server and managed by a data center.
-With public cloud, you are essentially purchasing a “slice” of a server that powers your company’s digital operations.
+In a multi-tenant setup, multiple clients share the same server, which a data center manages.
+With public cloud, you essentially use a portion of a shared server to power your company’s digital operations.

-Medium-sized enterprises, large corporations, and organizations in regulated industries such as healthcare often choose private cloud due to its security, compliance, and scalability.
-For example, healthcare organizations handle sensitive patient information and therefore require extra protection to safeguard their data.
+Medium-sized businesses, large enterprises, and organizations in regulated industries like healthcare often choose private cloud for its stronger security, compliance, and scalability.
+For example, healthcare organizations must protect sensitive patient data, so they require a more secure environment.

-Unlike public cloud, private cloud provides full control over data and its configurations.
+With private cloud, you gain full control over your data and system configurations.

 Features and Benefits of Private Cloud